Salem, Virginia

 Salem is an independent city in the U.S. commonwealth of Virginia.
 As of the 2020 census, the population was 25,346.
 It is the county seat of Roanoke County, although the two are separate jurisdictions.
 The Bureau of Economic Analysis combines the city of Salem with Roanoke County, which surrounds both Salem and the neighboring City of Roanoke, for statistical purposes.
 Salem has its own courthouse and sheriff's office, but shares a jail with Roanoke County, which is located in the Roanoke County Courthouse complex in Salem.
 The Roanoke County Sheriff's Office and Roanoke County Department of Social Services are also located within Salem, though the county administrative offices are located in unincorporated Cave Spring.

 Roanoke College is located in the city.
-Salem is also the home to a minor league baseball team, the Salem Red Sox.
+Salem is also the home to a Minor League Baseball team, the Salem RidgeYaks.

 History

-The earliest history of Salem exists as archaeological evidence of Native American tribes from as far back as 8000 B.C. until the middle of the 18th century.
+The earliest history of Salem exists as archaeological evidence of Native American tribes from as far back as 8,000 BCE until the middle of the 18th century.
 Europeans first explored the area of Salem in 1671, when the Siouan-speaking Totero people had a village nearby.
 Explorers Thomas Batts and Robert Fallam gave the area its first recorded name: Totero Town, after this tribe, who supplied them with a guide to help with further exploration.
 Fort Lewis, named for General Andrew Lewis, of what is now Roanoke County, was built west of the town in 1752.
 Salem's Andrew Lewis Middle School (formerly Andrew Lewis High School) was named after General Lewis.
 Salem became a small settlement serving travelers on the Great Road (roughly the same path followed by US-11 and later Interstate 81 today) and was officially founded in 1802, receiving its charter in 1806.
 It is not known why the town was named Salem; the most widely accepted explanation is that it was named to honor William Bryan, a prominent citizen, who had moved from Salem, New Jersey.

 Salem was attacked twice by the Union Army during the American Civil War, but its Salem Flying Artillery is said to have fired the last Confederate shot at Appomattox Court House prior to Robert E. Lee's surrender.

 One of the city's four elementary schools is named after African American scientist G. W. Carver.
 Before integration, this was the high school for African Americans in Salem.

 Salem annexed South Salem in 1953 and also an eastern tract in 1960, giving it a population of 16,058 – making it Virginia's largest town at the time.
 Salem officially became a city on December 31, 1967, to avoid the possibility of annexation into the city of Roanoke.
 Per the Virginia constitution, it was separated from Roanoke County.
 However, it remains the official county seat, although the Roanoke County Administrative Building is located in the Cave Spring area of the county.